YigitErzen/Python-Bootcamp/README.md

 # Python Bootcamp

-This repository contains my exercises, notes, and small projects developed while learning Python through a bootcamp-style course on Udemy.
+This repository contains my exercises, notes, and projects developed while learning Python through a bootcamp-style course on Udemy.

 The purpose of this repository is to build a solid foundation in Python